FarronF/limerick-council-meetings/meetings/2021/07/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st June 2021.md

 on the content of the proposed application.

-Following a detailed discussion of the application, the Members highlighted the following in--- 3
+Following a detailed discussion of the application, the Members highlighted the following in
+---
+3

 relation to the application: